 So Ramchandani tried to appear older.
 She wore fake eyeglasses and put white sidewalk chalk in her hair to give the illusion of gray streaks.
 But she was still getting rejected.
 “I almost quit real estate 50 or 100 times that first year,” Ramchandani said.

 Nineteen years later, Ramchandani is still in the business and one of her region’s top realtors.
-She and her husband, Rahul — both now with Keller Williams — closed a combined 71 deals in 2014.
+She and her husband, Rahul — both now with Sothebys — closed a combined 71 deals in 2014.
 In the last year and half, they’ve closed more than 140.

 For comparison, the typical agent closed 12 transactions last year, according to Maggie Kasperski, a spokeswoman for the National Realtors Association.